unsaved/sn-developer/README.md

     npm i @admc.com/sn-developer
 ```

-When you run snUpload and snVersions, they will tell you the environmental variables that you
-need to set.

 snUpload requires installation of a Scripted REST API to serve the upload requests.
 The 'resources/' directory for this package contains an Update Set export "sndev-US.xml"
 which contains a working sample scripted REST API 'sndev'.